Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems: Introduction

-where ${\bf{A}} \in \mathbb{R} ^{M \times N}$ is a known linear mixing matrix, ${\bf{n}}\sim \mathcal{N}({\bf{n}};0,\sigma^2 {\bf{I}})$ is an i.i.d. additive Gaussian noise, and the goal is to recover the unknown signal ${\bf{x}}\in \mathbb{R} ^{N\times 1}$ from the noisy linear measurements ${\bf{y}}\in \mathbb{R} ^{M\times 1}$.
-Notable examples include a wide class of image restoration tasks like super-resolution (SR) \cite{ledig2017photo}, colorization \cite{zhang2016colorful}, denoising \cite{buades2005review}, deblurring \cite{yuan2007image}, inpainting \cite{bertalmio2000image}, as well as the well-known compressed sensing (CS) \cite{candes2006robust,donoho2006compressed,candes2008introduction} in signal processing.
-Numerous algorithms have been proposed, either problem-specific or general-purpose, for the ubiquitous linear inverse problems (\ref{linear model}).
-Intuitively speaking, most algorithms try to leverage the intrinsic structure of the target signal $\bf{x}$ to improve the recovery performance, which is useful especially when (\ref{linear model}) is ill-posed \cite{o1986statistical}, i.e., the solution to (\ref{linear model}) is not unique (even in the noiseless case), such as SR and CS.
-Various kinds of structure constraints have been proposed for different applications, including sparsity \cite{candes2008introduction}, low-rank \cite{fazel2008compressed, foygel2014corrupted}, total variation \cite{candes2006robust,tang2009performance}, just to name a few.
-From a Bayesian perspective, the incorporation of various kinds of structural constraints amounts to imposing a proper \textit{prior distribution} $p(\bf{x})$ over $\bf{x}$, indicating our prior knowledge of $\bf{x}$ before reconstruction.
-To recover $\bf{x}$ after access to noisy observations $\bf{y}$, one can either perform maximum a posterior (MAP) estimate or posterior sampling over the posterior distribution $p(\bf{x}|\bf{y})$ by combining the prior $p(\bf{x})$ with the likelihood $p(\bf{y} |\bf{x})$ from (\ref{linear model}).
-Evidently, the more one knows \textit{a priori}, the better one recovers $\bf{x}$, and hence an accurate prior distribution $p(\bf{x})$ is essential for efficiently solving the linear inverse problems (\ref{linear model}).
-Unfortunately, in most real-world applications, an exact knowledge of $p(\bf{x})$ is unavailable.
-Traditionally, researchers from different fields design task-specific priors using their specialized domain knowledge.
-However, such handcrafted priors might be still too simple to capture the complex and rich structure of natural signals \cite{ulyanov2018deep}, and thus lead to performance degradation in recovering $\bf{x}$ under some challenging settings.
+where ${\bf{A}} \in \mathbb{R} ^{M \times N}$ is a (known) linear mixing matrix, ${\bf{n}}\sim \mathcal{N}({\bf{n}};0,\sigma^2 {\bf{I}})$ is an i.i.d. additive Gaussian noise, and the goal is to recover the unknown target signal ${\bf{x}}_0\in \mathbb{R} ^{N\times 1}$ from the noisy linear measurements ${\bf{y}}\in \mathbb{R} ^{M\times 1}$.
+Notable examples include a wide class of image restoration tasks like super-resolution (SR) \cite{ledig2017photo}, colorization \cite{zhang2016colorful}, denoising \cite{buades2005review}, deblurring \cite{yuan2007image}, inpainting \cite{bertalmio2000image}, as well as the well-known compressed sensing (CS) \cite{candes2006robust,candes2008introduction} in signal processing.
+One big challenge of these linear inverse problems is that they are ill-posed \cite{o1986statistical}, i.e., the solution to (\ref{linear model}) is not unique (even in the noiseless case).
+This problem can be tackled from a Bayesian perspective: suppose that the target signal $\bf{x}$ follows a proper \textit{prior distribution} $p(\bf{x})$, given noisy observations $\bf{y}$, one can perform posterior sampling from $p({\bf{x}}_0|\bf{y})$ to recover ${\bf{x}}_0$.
+Hence, an accurate prior $p({\bf{x}}_0)$ is crucial in recovering ${\bf{x}}_0$.
+Various kinds of priors or structure constraints have been proposed, including sparsity \cite{candes2008introduction}, low-rank \cite{fazel2008compressed}, total variation \cite{candes2006robust}, just to name a few.
+However, such handcrafted priors might fail to capture the capture more rich structure of natural signals \cite{ulyanov2018deep}.